Indians observe nationwide curfew to check coronavirus spread

 There are concerns that the number of cases may be far higher than reported in India, the second-most populous country with over 1.3 billion inhabitants.

-The number of infections surged in the past few days to 315, with Saturday seeing the biggest single-day spike at 79, according to the federal Health Ministry.
+The number of infections surged in the past few days to 315, with Satuday seeing the biggest single-day spike at 79, according to the federal Health Ministry.

 Four people have died so far.